 The governing documents of Philanthropy Impact state that the organisation is governed by a Trustee Board comprising no more than 15 and no less than 6 Trustees who are members.
 Trustees can serve two consecutive terms of three years.
 The position of Chair is nominated on a yearly basis.
-The Board is supported by four standing committees: the Governance and Nominations Committee (GNC), the Finance Committee, the Body of Knowledge Committee and the Fundraising Committee.
+The Board is supported by a number of standing committees: the Governance and Nominations Committee (GNC), the Finance Committee, the Body of Knowledge Committee, the Fundraising Committee and a newly established Public Affairs Committee.

-The Governance and Nominations Committee, chaired by Lucy Blythe, met primarily to review the strength of the Board and to ensure that the Board and its committees were maintained at full strength.
+The Governance and Nominations Committee, chaired by Lucy Blythe, reviewed the strength of the Board to ensure that the Board and its committees were maintained at full strength.

-The Finance Committee, chaired by Scott Barber who took over from retiring trustee Paul Hocking, reviewed the management accounts quarterly as well as the annual budget and scrutinised the statutory annual accounts.
+The Finance Committee, chaired by Scott Barber, reviewed the quarterly management accounts as well as the annual budget and scrutinised the statutory annual accounts.

-The Body of Knowledge Committee's purpose is to support Philanthropy Impact's work enabling greater sector knowledge and expertise, with particular focus on the needs of professional advisors.
+The Body of Knowledge Committee's supported Philanthropy Impact's work to disseminate greater sector knowledge and expertise, with particular focus on the needs of professional advisors.
 The Committee, chaired by Alana Petraske, advised on the development and implementation of thought-leadership programmes related to philanthropy and social investment.

-The Fundraising Committee, chaired by Paul Knox, helped to support Philanthropy Impact secure 'unrestricted' funding; the funds raised allowed the organisation to grow and to achieve greater impact.
+The Fundraising Committee, chaired by Paul Knox, helped to support Philanthropy Impact secure unrestricted funding to enable the organisation to grow and to achieve greater impact.
 During the year all Board members made a financial contribution to the charity.
-Restricted funds were also raised to enable the organisation to finance the commissioning of a market research project.